blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 		- 10 dB is 10 times the amplitude (or 1 B, to avoid the confusion.
 20 dB is 2B, and 100 times)
 		- So one decade is 20 dB apart in signal levels, because by signal theory, every frequency attenuated by x times will have a strength drop of 20log(X) dB, which is 20 dB for a decade.
 Which is to say, 100 times the signal level.
 		- So low pass filter will have a slope of 6db/octave beyond its passband, which is equal to 20db/decade.
-		- A decade is logarithmic scale for frequency levels
+		- A decade is logarithmic scale for frequency levels, much like an octave.
 - Bandpass signal: The filtered signal after passing through a bandpass filter.
 - Lowpass Filter: A filter than only allows bands below a cut-off frequency to pass.
 - Lowpass signal: The filtered signal after passing through a lowpass filter.